-dons and implications to clinical practice
+Conclusions and implications to clinical practice

-Findings outlines that the family caregivers of adults T2DM perceived that they face a lot of challenges while poporting their relatives doing diet control, adhering to regular physical activities and taking medication properly as a lifelong practice.
-Therefore health care providers as well as health policy makers should develop awareness programs on diabetes for family members of adults with T2DM in the future.
+The findings outlines that the family caregivers of adults with T2DM perceived that they face a lot of challenges while supporting their relatives doing diet control, adhering to regular physical activities and taking medication properly as a lifelong practice.
+Therefore health care providers as well as health policy makers should develop awareness programs on diabetes for family members of adults with T2DM in the \$\overline{1}\$ future.